 Area code is key

 Each area is identified by an area code.
-Where available, the 9-digit ONS code is used, however not all NHS organisations do have ONS codes and then ODS codes are applied.
+If available, the 9-digit the Office for National Statistics (ONS) code is used.
+NHS Organisation Data Service (ODS) codes are used for NHS organisations that do not have an ONS code.
 The main sources are:

 Area names can change

 Each area has also a name (label) but this can change over time and only one version is stored.
-E.g. if the partner in a GP practice whose name used to be part of the practice name retires, the practice may keep the code but change the name).
-If the area code does not change, the area is in Fingertips-terms the same.
-The current label will be applied to all instances of the area (code) usage, even if for a past time point the current name is not the previously correct one.
+For example, if a partner in a GP practice whose name used to be in the practice name retires, the practice may keep the code but change the name.
+The current name will be applied to the code throughout Fingertips, including data for periods before the name change..

 If the code is the same, for Fingertips the area is the same

-When in the process of an organisational merger one of the codes is retained and is then applied to a larger entity this can generate misleading time series.
-We try to address substantial changes with Value notes (asterisk next to the data with explanation on hover over) but there is no guarantee that such a change can be picked up in the data preparation process and a critical awareness of the user is also required.
+Sometimes, in the process of an organisational merger, one of the codes is retained and is then applied to the new, larger entity.
+This can generate misleading time series, because two different organisations use the same code.
+We try to address substantial changes with value notes (asterisk next to the data with explanation on hover over) but there is no guarantee that such a change can be picked up in the data preparation process.
+The user must consider whether there may have been organisational changes that might cause a step change in time series data.

 Management of new area types and areas

-We try to make new areas available as quickly as possible but in some situations where an area type is new and not very stable yet we make the decision not to include the areas in Fingertips (yet) or may decide not to follow each (e.g. monthly) change but stick to longer intervals to be able to provide some stability in the data.
+We try to make new areas available as quickly as possible.
+However, in some situations when an area type is new and not very stable, we make the decision not to include the areas in Fingertips yet or may decide not to follow each change but stick to longer intervals to be able to provide some stability in the data.

 The area type plus time period define which areas are listed